 Are you unemployed or under-employed?
-Have you been laid off or received a notice of lay-off?
-If so, you might qualify for a grant that can really help you get trained, certified and placed in your new job.
-There is no out-of-pocket for you.
+Have you been laid off or been notified there will be a lay-off?
+If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new career.
+There is no cost to you.
 Let’s see if you qualify!

-If you have prior management experience, one of the most high demand job opportunities is in project management.
-In the Tampa/St. Petersburg job market the need is especially high for project managers and pays quite well.
-The Project Management Professional (PMP) is the most sought after credential for this field.
-Forbes magazine ranked this certification number two for 2019.
+If you have management experience, one of the hottest job opportunities is in project management.
+In the Tampa/St. Petersburg job market the demand is especially strong for project managers and pays quite well.
+The Project Management Professional (PMP) is the most sought after certification for this field.
+Forbes magazine ranked this certification second for 2019.
 Other certifications in this field include ITIL, PMI-Agile and Scrum Master

-Each year, more organizations are realizing the benefits Business Analysts offer.
-Because of this, the Business Analyst job market is expected to grow at a rate of 19% over the next 10 years!
-With that type of growth, businesses are already competing for every Business Analyst they can get and pay good salaries.
+Every year, more companies are realizing the benefits Business Analysts provide.
+Because of this, the Business Analyst job market is expected to climb at a rate of 19% over the next 10 years!
+With that amount of growth, organizations are already competing for every Business Analyst they can get and pay good salaries.
 One of the biggest changes to this career is the need for business intelligence skills, like Excel, SQL, Power BI and Tableau.
-Organizations now mostly depend on data analysis technologies like Big Data analysis for organizational growth.
-With the right certifications, business analysts will get the business intelligence techniques they need to advance in their careers.
+Companies now mostly depend on data analysis technologies like Big Data analysis for company growth.
+With the right certifications, business analysts will get the business intelligence techniques they need to succeed in their careers.

-Responsible administrative assistants perform many administrative jobs and clerical tasks.
-Duties include providing help to managers and employees, helping in every day office needs and being responsible for the company’s general administrative requirements.
-The more skilled administrative assistants can make a surprisingly good income if they have the necessary requirements.
-Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this profession.
+Responsible executive secretaries perform several administrative jobs and clerical tasks.
+Duties include providing support to managers and employees, helping in daily business needs and managing the company’s general administrative duties.
+The more qualified executive secretaries can make a surprisingly good salary if they have the necessary abilities.
+Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-WIOA provides free training grants to aid people get trained, certified and placed in high demand fields such as IT, cyber-security, business analysis, project management and more.
-The idea is that there are professions in which there are not enough certified people and there are declining fields in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) tries to fix this issue by providing free funding for job training in high demand fields to those who are eligible for this grant.
-This training is intended to make your resume marketable so you can get hired and return to the workforce.
+It provides free training grants to aid workers get trained, certified and placed in big demand careers such as IT, cyber-security, business intelligence, project management and more.
+The idea is that there are fields in which there are not enough qualified workers and there are declining careers in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) tries to fix this problem by providing free funding for career training in big demand fields to those who qualify for this grant.
+This training is intended to make your skills marketable so you can get a job and return to the workforce.
 This is a grant, not a loan.
-If you qualify, everything is paid for, even the exam.
-The amounts vary by county but can be as high as $10,000 in some areas.
+If you qualify, everything is included, even the exam.
+The amounts vary by county but can be as high as $10,000 depending where you live.

 This is a jobs program so you must choose a program where there is a high likelihood of gainingemployment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
-They want to make sure you select an occupation that is in high demand.
-For each authorized occupation, there will be authorized training plans to choose from.
+They want to make sure you select a career that is in high demand.
+For each approved occupation, there will be approved training plans to choose from.

-The 3 most common classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you might be eligible as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and family size, then you could be eligible under Adult Low Income.
-For youths age 18-24, you might be eligible if you are not enrolled in school.
-You must also be determined to be “suitable.”
-This is not an entitlement.
-The process is arduous so it is best to discuss this with us first to see if you qualify.
+The three most typical categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you could get approved as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and number of people in your family, then you could get approved under Adult Low Income.
+For youths age 18-24, you might get approved if you are not currently in school.
+You must also be found to be “suitable.”
+This is not an automatic approval.
+The process is convoluted so it is best to consult with us first to see if you qualify.

-You need to select a program that can be completed in a short period of time that will increase your marketability enough to help get you placed.
-We look at the best ways to take advantage of your experience to add a certification that will make you attractive to employers and easier to get hired.
-Some occupations are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You want a plan that can be finished in a short period of time that will boost your marketability enough to help get you placed.
+We look at the best ways to use your work history to add a certification that will make you attractive to recruiters and easier to place.
+Some occupations are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no cost to you if you are eligible.
-Nothing to pay or any personal expenses.
+There is no charge to you if you qualify.
+No reimbursement or any personal expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
 We will be working with a very bureaucratic government agency.
 The steps are confusing.
-A number of schools are reluctant to work with WIOA if they can avoid doing so.
-I strongly advise you work with an expert.
+A number of schools are reluctant to work with WIOA if they can avoid it.
+I strongly recommend you consult with an expert.

 Yes!
-The whole intent of this grant is to help you get back in the workforce.
-We have partnered with a staffing firm that has dedicated a person to work at our location exclusively with our clients.
-She helps with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your information in front of hiring managers.
-We work with over three thousand employers in Central Florida who use us for their training needs.
-A lot of them recruit from us so we get many job leads that are not accessible to the general public.
+The whole intent of this program is to help you get back in the workforce.
+We have teamed up with a staffing company that has dedicated a person to work at our facility exclusively with our clients.
+She assists with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your information in front of hiring managers.
+We work with over 3,000 employers in Central Florida who use us for their training needs.
+Many of them recruit from us so we get many job leads that are not available to the general public.
 Over half the jobs we have helped place people in are not even advertised.

-I have over 20 years’ experience in education.
-I was also laid off from my position several years ago and struggled to get employed again because of ageism.
+I have over 20+ experience in higher education.
+I, too, was laid off from my position several years ago and had difficulty getting employed again because of ageism.
 Finally, I got hired again, but this time on the business side.
-Then I learned about the WIOA grant and realized what a godsend this could be for the unemployed or people with a limited income.
-Most schools do not like working with it becase of all the red tape.
-The regulations vary from one county to the next and are constantly changing.
-However, I have always been good at dealing with red tape.
-My experience working in colleges gives me an in depth awareness of the many career options and what it takes to get placed.
-I now specialize in helping veterans, unemployed (and low income) people who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
+Then I discovered the WIOA grant and knew what an opportunity this could be for people who lost their jobs or people with a limited income.
+Many others do not relish working with it becase of all the red tape.
+The regulations vary from one county to the next and are often changing.
+However, I have always been good at dealing with bureaucratic paperwork.
+My experience working in colleges gives me an in depth understanding of the many career options and what it takes to get placed.
+I now specialize in helping veterans, out of work (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
 Let’s see what you qualify for!

 Leave us a message